BKR or EVR: What Does a Mortgage Lender Really See?

 • no substantive assessment

-That is precisely why it is crucial to address an unjustified EVR registration in advance to address.
+Precisely for this reason it is crucial to tackle an unjustified EVR registration in advance.

 When is a mortgage rejection unjustified?

-A rejection is not automatically justified.
-This is especially the case when:
+A rejection is not automatic rightly so.
+This applies in particular when:

 • the registration is old